misheska/misheska.github.com/source/_posts/2013-08-06-getting-started-writing-chef-cookbooks-the-berkshelf-way-part3.markdown

 describe 'MyFace database' do

-  it 'should be running the httpd server' do
+  it 'should be running the database server' do
     case RSpec.configuration.os
     when "Debian"
       expect(service 'mysql').to be_running